 Erna Goldmann takes us back into interwar Germany, where she grew up and met her first boyfriend at a Zionist youth club.
 But with the rise of National Socialism, life for Jews in Germany became ever more difficult, so her family had to decide whether to stay in Frankfurt or emigrate.
 Erna and her mother left for Palestine, while her grandfather decided to stay...

 In the introductory part of the film, we learn that between 1462-1796, Jews in Frankfurt lived mainly in the Judengasse, the Jewish ghetto.
 For a general overview of the History of Jews in Frankfurt, as well as more information about the historical Jewish Quarter, read this article by the Jewish Virtual Library.

 After WWI, a federal republic was established in Germany.
 It was known as the Weimar Republic and was in effect from 1919-1933.
 The creation of the German republic was announced from the Reichstag balcony on 9 November 1918 by Philipp Scheidemann.
 Listen to original audio tapes documenting the proclamation of the German Republic.

-For a quick overview of the political and social status of German Jews in the Middle Ages and early Enlightenment, read this brief article by The Jewish Museum.
-The Jewish Virtual Library provides a more in-depth description about German Jewish life in the Middle Ages, the Modern Period, the Holocaust and post- Holocaust period up until the present.
+The Jewish Virtual Library provides an in-depth description about German Jewish life in the Middle Ages, the Modern Period, the Holocaust and post- Holocaust period up until the present.

 Erna tells the story of Moshe Goldmann's father, Adolf Goldmann, who emigrated from Poland to Dessau.
 He was not the only one to undertake this journey: during the 19th century, there was a constant stream of Jewish families emigrating from Eastern Europe.
 Read this article about this "Mass migration from Eastern Europe and 'Metropolisation.'"